-This all came about with me wanting to learn ESX 3.5, and needing the hardware as well as the network to run a feasible set up, with DRS, HA and Storage Vmotion.
+This all came about with me wanting to learn ESX 3.5 and how to build profitable online business, and needing the hardware as well as the network to run a feasible set up, with DRS, HA and Storage Vmotion.
 And I did it – on the cheap.

 The first thing that you should know about ESX 3.5 is that it now works with many non/budget-RAID SATA chipsets, though not supported.
 Two that are readily available are Intel’s ICH5 and Silicone Image’s Sil SATA line.
 This typically depends on the BIOS you are using, but in regards to the ICH5, you’ll want to disable IDE compatibility mode, and as for Sil – you’ll sometimes want to turn on the RAID (though some Sil single channel cards also work, ie the Vantec SATA 1-port).